Safety tips when on campus

 - Keep your bags and valuables in sight or in physical contact to your body.

-- When traveling around the area, where possible travel with a friend
+- When traveling around the area, if possible, travel with a friend.

-- Don't allow any trades person into your flat who does not show their company's identification.
-Check with your residence office if you are in any doubt
+- Don't allow any trades person into your flat without asking them to show their company's identification.
+Check with your residence office if you are in any doubt.

 There are simple ways you can make your car less appealing to thieves and vandals.